-Insects are one of the most diverse and widespread groups of animals, but because their bodies are small and dominated by hard-to-digest structures, they are generally not an important food source for indigenous cultures in northern North America.
+Insects are one of the most diverse and widespread groups of animals and Indigenous Peoples of North America consumed a variety of insect species.
+However, because their bodies are small and dominated by hard-to-digest structures, they are generally not an important food source for indigenous cultures in northern North America.
 An occasional exception is soft-bodied, larval-stage insects that are encountered in the harvest and storage of meat from other food species.

 Cultures from the Central Prairies, Great Basin, and California are reported to have consumed lice , as did the Tutchone, Tagish, Tlingit and Carrier who would search for them on each other’s head.

 Both the Micmac (Mi’kmaq) and the Onondaga Iroquois were reported to consume ants.
 Although reported to not be fond of them, the Micmac are known to have eaten ants to avoid starvation during difficult times, and on occasion, ants were eaten as a treat because of their acid flavor .
 The Onondaga Iroquois are reported to have viewed ants as a luxury food, and ate them for their acid flavour .
 Which of the thousands of ant species consumed by different cultures was not specified, but widespread and common species such as the black carpenter ant were likely regularly encountered.

 The Micmac (Mi’kmaq) are reported to have consumed grasshoppers by cooking them with a little fat in an empty clay pot .
 Cultures from the Central Prairies, Great Basin, and California are reported to consume grasshoppers by roasting, boiling, or drying them.
 Grasshoppers were gathered with the use of nets, by causing forest or brush fires, or by driving them into a central pit .
 The species of grasshopper was not specified, but may have included the widespread and common red-legged grasshopper.